IndyCar: Unification with Champ Car

 On January 23, 2008, Tony George offered Champ Car management a proposal that included free cars and engine leases to Champ Car teams willing to run the entire 2008 IndyCar Series schedule in exchange for adding Champ Car's dates at Long Beach, Toronto, Edmonton, and Australia to the IndyCar Series schedule, effectively reuniting American open-wheel car racing.
 The offer was initially made in November 2007.
 On February 10, 2008, Tony George, along with IRL representatives Terry Angstadt and Brian Barnhart, plus former Honda executive Robert Clarke, traveled to Japan to discuss moving the Indy Japan 300 at Twin Ring Motegi.
 Moving that race, or postponing it, would be required in order to accommodate the Long Beach Grand Prix, which was scheduled for the same weekend.
 Optimism following the meeting was high.

 In February 2008, Indy Racing League founder and CEO Tony George and owners of the Champ Car World Series completed an agreement to unify the sport for 2008.
 The result was that the Champ Car World Series was suspended except for the Long Beach Grand Prix.
-Many of the former Champ Car teams moved to the IndyCar Series using equipment provided by the League.
+Many of the former Champ Car teams moved to the IndyCar Series using equipment provided by the IRL.

 Randy Bernard was announced as the new IRL CEO in February 2010.
 In 2011, the sanctioning body dropped the Indy Racing League name, becoming IndyCar to reflect the merged series.
-The new Dallara DW12 racecar was introduced for the 2012 season.
+The new Dallara DW12 race car was introduced for the 2012 season.
 IndyCar collaborated with DreamWorks Animation to launch comedy film Turbo in 2013.
 Bernard was fired in October 2012, and replaced by Mark Miles.